confluentinc/ksql/docs/operate-and-deploy/migrations-tool.md

 In addition to selecting a mode for `ksql-migrations apply`, you must also provide the path to the config file of your migrations project as part of the command.

-You can define variables by passing the `--define` flag followed by a string of the form `name=value` any number of times.
+If both your ksqlDB server and migration tool are version 0.18 and newer, you can define variables by passing the `--define` flag followed by a string of the form
+`name=value` any number of times.
 For example, the following command

 ```bash